NVIDIA Container Escape CVE 2025-23266 (aka NVIDIAEscape)

 - The

-runs, leaving its environment variables unspecifies, which results in inheriting the environment variables from its parent process
+/usr/bin/nvidia-ctkruns, leaving its environment variables unspecified, which results in inheriting environment variables from its parent process

-process inherits the parent process environment variables is on the part 2 of this post
+/usr/bin/nvidia-ctkinherits parent process environment variables is in part 2 of this post.

 Experimenting with nvidia-container-toolkit

-If you want to undertand how the NVIDIA COntainer Runtime is implemented, you can clone the following repository with:
+If you want to understand how the NVIDIA Container Runtime is implemented, you can clone the following repository:

 1